Siwa Oasis: A Hidden Gem

 It is an Egyptian urban oasis located between the western desert’s large sand sea and the Qattara Depression, some 50 kilometers (30 miles) east of the Libyan border and 560 kilometers (348 miles) from Cairo.
 By automobile, the trip from Cairo takes roughly 8 hours.
 Siwa is one of Egypt’s most remote places, with a population of 33,000 people, most of whom are Berber and speak their own language, Siwi.
 It is a deep depression that reaches a depth of around 60 feet (about 19 meters) below sea level.
 By automobile, it takes roughly 8 hours, and by overnight bus, it takes much longer.

-Siwa Oasis is home to olive and palm trees, as well as crystal-clear springs that provide a welcome respite from the scorching heat.
-There are numerous lakes and hundreds of springs, but saltwater agriculture is limited due to the presence of over 300 freshwater springs and streams shaded by an estimated 300,000 palm trees and 70,000 olive trees.
-Some birds, such as the turtle dove and the Streptopelia, as well as endangered species like the Slender-horned Gazelle and the Fennec Fox, can be found here.
-The Oasis also serves as a natural habitat for the cheetah, one of the world’s most endangered cats.
+Siwa Oasis has a wealth of olive and palm trees, as well as crystal-clear springs that offer a welcome respite from the scorching heat.
+The oasis contains numerous lakes and hundreds of springs, but saltwater agriculture is limited.
+Over 300 freshwater springs and streams provide shade for an estimated 300,000 palm trees and 70,000 olive trees.
+You can find some birds here, such as the turtle dove and the Streptopelia, as well as endangered species like the Slender-horned Gazelle and the Fennec Fox.
+The oasis also serves as a natural habitat for the cheetah, one of the world’s most endangered cats.

 Attractions to See in Siwa Oasis